-Cloud Native architecture — microservices, Kubernetes, CI/CD, and GitOps: what it is and how to adopt it
+Cloud Native architecture - microservices, Kubernetes, CI/CD, and GitOps: what it is and how to implement it

 What Cloud Native architecture is, how microservices, Kubernetes, CI/CD and GitOps work, and where to start adoption.